Decuplets, glueballs and nonet anomalies

 Several interactions can break $SU(3)$ symmetry.
 The most apparent effect of breaking is the difference between isotriplet and isodublet masses of the particles belonging to the same multiplet (e.g. $\pi$ and $K$ mesons).
 This difference is attributed to nonperturbative $g$ interaction and cannot be calculated.
 However, the effect of this interaction can be described in the phenomenological approach by experimentally verifiable Gell-Mann - Okubo (GMO) formula for octet mesons.
 This formula fits the data and has the property of universality.
 We call this procedure the GMO-breaking \footnote{$K-a$ determines all differences between masses of the octet states as $3(x_8-K)=K-a$}.

 Other breakings are much weaker and are masked by GMO one.
 They can be exhibited if the description of the multiplet complies with GMO requirement.
-Such a GMO-restricted multiplet is named the multiplet of \it{flavor} symmetry. \rm The effect of its breaking is described as \it{anomaly}. \rm The anomalies can be observed in the flavor multiplets larger than octet.
+The effect of such breaking is described as \it{anomaly} \rm of the multiplet shape.
+The anomalies can be observed in the flavor multiplets larger than octet.
 Anomalies of flavor symmetry comprise information on the unknown interactions which we want to investigate.
 They can be observed through anomaly of multiplet mass pattern.
-However, they can be also seen due to pattern difference between two (or more) identical multiplets differing only by $J^{PC}$ signatures or belonging to various mass regions.
-Perhaps the investigation of anomalies is the most direct way from observation to understanding.
+They can be also seen due to pattern difference between two (or more) identical multiplets differing only by $J^{PC}$ signatures or belonging to various mass regions.
+Perhaps search for anomalies is the most promising way for detecting interactions.

 We begin with the question of how the anomalies can be recognized.
 In the next two sections we remind the VEC description of the light meson (LM) multiplets and define the benchmark multiplet which provides the pattern for anomalies search.